vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 GET http://{{host}}:8090/persons/all/
 ```

-You can run specific configuration by right-clicking the run icon in the gutter:
+You can run a specific configuration by right-clicking the run icon in the gutter:

 ![Run Environments](./run-environments.png)

 ### Live templates
 [Live Templates](https://www.jetbrains.com/help/idea/using-live-templates.html) allow you to write a short acronym in the IDEA editor and when you press *Tab* key, IDEA expands it to a code snippet.
-For example you can exapand `sout` to `System.out.println()`.
-There is a number of existing templates and you can even create your own.
+For example you can expand `sout` to `System.out.println()`.
+There is a number of existing templates, and you can even create your own.
 The good news is that there are also templates for the HTTP client.
 This allows you to easily generate requests and then just change parameters such as URL or request body.

 ![Live Template example](./idea-http-client-live-template.gif)